juaml/junifer/docs/understanding/preprocess.rst

 Other parameters
 ~~~~~~~~~~~~~~~~

-Additionaly, the :class:`junifer.preprocess.fMRIPrepConfoundRemover` supports the following parameters:
+Additionaly, the :class:`.fMRIPrepConfoundRemover` supports the following parameters:

 .. list-table::
    :widths: 10, 30, 5